-The ECFS (European Cystic Fibrosis Society) is a learned Society of European and international expert in all fields of cystic fibrosis (CF).
-Mission Statement: The European Cystic Fibrosis Society is an international community of scientific and clinical professionals committed to improving survival and quality of life for people with CF by promoting high quality research, education and care.
+The European Cystic Fibrosis Society (ECFS) is an international community of scientific and clinical professionals committed to improving survival and quality of life for people with CF by promoting high quality research, education and care.

 Istituto Gianna Gaslini represents the Paediatric Rheumatology International Trials Organisation (PRINTO).
 PRINTO is a non-governmental international network founded by Alberto Martini and Nicolino Ruperto in 1996, and initially included 14 European countries (about 80 countries, nearly 600 centres worldwide with 1700 members today), with the goal to foster, facilitate and co-ordinate the development, conduct, analysis, and reporting of multi-centres, international clinical trials and/or outcome standardisation studies in children with paediatric rheumatic diseases (PRD).